 Culling should be carried out by those trained and/or informed of the proper process.
 There are several considerations to be taken into account when the culling process is determined to be necessary and euthanasia is deemed appropriate.
 The choice of technique should take the pigeon's welfare into account and should minimize the bird's pain and distress.
 Also, human safety, aesthetics and the person's skill all determine the method of euthanasia.

-To find out more information about humane culling practices there are a number of informative online resources; here are two useful links:
+To find out more information about humane culling practices there are a number of informative online resources; here is one useful link:

 Copyright Roller-Pigeon.Com 2011